GessyBoy/GessyBoy/README.md

 Added the `Wed Nov 22 2023`

-Last update on Thu Jan 04 2024
+Last update on Fri Jan 05 2024

-🤖 This README.md is updated with cruelty, by thebot ❤️
+🤖 This README.md is updated with horror, by thebot ❤️

 A big thank you to @Melvynx